UCSBCarpentry/2022-08-16-ucsb-machlearn-r/index.md

 are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
+<h2>Registration for this workshop begins on July 15, 2022 at 8:00 am PST.</h2>
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>